DOI-USGS/sfrmaker/Readme.md

 ```
 #### create an instance of the lines class from NHDPlus data
 * alternatively, **`lines`** can also be created from a shapefile or dataframe containing LineString features representing streams
+* see input data requirements below for more details

 ```python
 lns = sfrmaker.lines.from_NHDPlus_v2(NHDFlowlines='NHDFlowlines.shp',